ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 // ...
 ```

-Additionally, return values can be annotated with `@untainted` to denote that the return value should be trusted (even if the return value is derived from tainted data):
+Additionally, return values can be annotated as `@untainted`.
+This denotes that the return value should be trusted (even if the return value is derived from tainted data):

 ```ballerina
 // Execute the select query using the untrusted (tainted) student ID